PALAK7890/ab_testing/README.md

 * Absolute and relative lift
 * Statistical significance

-Method:

-* Two-proportion z-test
-* Confidence interval estimation
-* Effect size calculation

-Key Finding:
+Insight:
-Advertising increases conversion rates with statistical significance, but the magnitude of improvement is modest.
+Advertising significantly improves conversion rates, but the magnitude of improvement is modest in practical terms.

 ---